BADEnder/Guestbook/README.md

 <br>

 ## How to Install this application
-First, you have got to have these software installed in you computer:
+First, you got to have these software installed in you computer:
 1. PHP
 2. MySQL
 3. node.js
 4. npm
+5. nginx
+6. composer

 Second, git clone this app to your local machine.